icepack/icepack/README.md

 * [parmetis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) Graph partitioning library, for parallel computations.
 * [valgrind](http://valgrind.org/) memory debugger

-While the GCC compiler usually generates faster assembly code, we recommend using Clang for development purposes.
-Icepack uses the deal.II library for finite element computations, which relies quite heavily on C++ templates.
-Clang gives far more helpful error messages for mistakes in code than GCC does, especially when debugging improper use of templates.
-Additionally, the clang memory and address sanitizers can find subtle bugs easily.
-Configuring the MPI wrapper compilers to use clang instead of GCC is [straightforward](http://stackoverflow.com/questions/14464554/is-there-an-easy-way-to-use-clang-with-open-mpi).

 For development purposes, you may want to disable the use of Intel's Threading Building Blocks library when building deal.II by passing the flag `-DDEAL_II_WITH_THREADS:BOOL=False` to `cmake`.
 Using Intel TBB can cause valgrind to erroneously report memory leaks, and to generally confound debuggers.